obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Create or edit Task.md

 ## Known limitations

+### Editing status on Edit task modal

+> [!warning]
+> Editing the Status in the modal does not yet add, remove or update the Done date.
+>
+> Also, completing a recurring task via the Status in the modal does not yet add the new recurrence.
+>
+> We are tracking this in [issue #1590](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1590).
+>
+> For now, you should still complete tasks via command or by clicking on task checkboxes.

 ### Need to scroll on phone screens

 On phone screens the 'Create or edit Task' Modal may be too tall to fit on the screen.